Jag Janani Maa Vaishno Devi – Kahani Mata Rani Ki

-Jag Janani Maa Vaishno Devi – Kahani Mata Rani Ki, is an Indian mythological television series, which premiered on 30 September 2019 on Star Bharat.
+Jag Janani Maa Vaishno Devi – Kahani Mata Rani Ki is an Indian mythological television series that premiered on 30 September 2019 on Star Bharat.
 It is based on the life of Goddess Vaishno Devi.
-The series is produced by Rashmi Sharma and Pawan Kumar Marut under Rashmi Sharma Telefilms.
+The series was produced by Rashmi Sharma and Pawan Kumar Marut under Rashmi Sharma Telefilms.
 The show aired its last episode on 2 October 2020.

 The series was relaunched on 17 October 2020, during the Navaratri festival, under the name Jag Janani Maa Vaishno Devi – Mahima Mata Rani Ki.